jarlandi/sna/laboratory/session-2/ps02_cytoscape_advanced.md

 * As a result, Column 1 should be "Source" (green disc) and Column 2 should be "Target" (red target)
 * Press `OK` to calcule the view (it will be fast)

-Tips: you may want to change the style to "Marquee" to see the graph slightly better (particularly if you zoom).
-Pick on the navigator (bottom right) to move to a specific part of the graph.

-[**REPORT - Q1**] Include this graph in your report.
+[**REPORT - Q1**] Include this graph "as is" in your report.

-[**REPORT - Q2**] Answer the following question: what are the small components that are disconnected from the largest connected component?
+[**REPORT - Q2**] Answer the following question: what do you think are the small components that are disconnected from the big connected component?

 # 2. Creating sub-networks

 * Search and select for the node named "BLACK PANTHER/T'CHAL"
   * Option 1: use the search box located on top of the display.
-      * :warning: in this version of Cytoscape the search does not work as expected: **use the pattern " \*CHAL" to obtain the expected results**.
+      * :warning: sometimes the search box does not work as expected: **use the pattern "BLACK\ PANTHER/T'CHAL" to obtain the expected results** (blank characters need to be escaped).
-      * :warning: Depending on the OS (usually in Linux-based systems) you may need to add \ in order to exclude special characters (+ - & | ! ( ) { } [ ] ^ " ~ * ? : \).
-Also, spaces and quotes are not well managed.
-Use * as a wildcard.
-  * Option 2: find this node in the node table (you may want to sort the column alphabetically), select it, and then use the secondary button to indicate `Select nodes from selected rows`
+  * Option 2: find this node in the node table (you may want to sort the column alphabetically), click on it and use the secondary button to indicate `Select nodes from selected rows`
-* Select the neighbors of a character: select the caracter and click on the `two-house icon on the top bar`.
-Note that edges among neighbors are also shown.
+* Select the neighbors of BLACK PANTHER/T'CHAL" by clicking on the `two-house icon on the top bar` (edges among neighbors are also selected).
 * Create a subnetwork with the selected nodes: `File > New Network > From selected nodes, all edges`
-* Rename the new network as "BLACK".
+* Rename the new network as "BLACK PANTHER".

-[**REPORT - Q3**] Indicate the number of nodes and edges of this sub-graph (they are shown in the Network Panel).

-* Do the same for a less popular character "ENCHANTRESS/AMORA/HE": select this node and its neighbors, create a subnetwork, and rename it as "ENCHANTRESS".
+* Do the same for a less popular character "ENCHANTRESS/AMORA/HE": start from the original network, select this node and its neighbors, create a subnetwork, and rename it as "ENCHANTRESS".
-    Note that the number of nodes is much smaller but the number of edges is not proportionally as small.
-Think of why do this happens?
+* Do the same for a very low popular character like "KANE, SUGAR", and rename it as "KANE, SUGAR"
+* Calculate the ratio N/L for all the three above subgraphs

-[**REPORT - Q4**] Indicate the number of nodes and edges in the sub-graph of nodes connected to "ENCHANTRESS".
+[**REPORT - Q3**] Indicate the number of nodes (N) and edges (L) for all the three above subgraphs (find them in the Network Panel).
+Calculate the ratio N/L and the value N(N-1) too.

-You can also make selections by other characteristics, such as degree by creating a filter in the Filter Panel.

-[**REPORT - Q5**] Include a brief commentary on the number of nodes and edges in different sub-graphs from different characters.
-What do you think influences these numbers?
+[**REPORT - Q4**] Is the number of edges proportional to the number of nodes?
+Is this what you would expect?
+Can be this explained from the point of view of characters interacting in the same comic?

 :warning: **Important**: by default Cytoscape has a [level of detail](http://manual.cytoscape.org/en/stable/Rendering_Engine.html#what-is-level-of-detail-lod) setting that is similar to the one found in videogames.
 If the current view contains more than *render.nodeLabelThreshold*, the node labels are not displayed.
 You can toggle between full details and reduced details using "View > Show Graphics Details" and "View > Hide Graphics Details."
 You can also permanently adjust this by going to "Edit > Preferences".
 Depending on the computer, you can set this up to 2000 from the default of 200.
 Be careful: this will block your computer when dealing with large networks such as the hero network.